 - Keep doors and windows closed.
 All openings to the exterior should be fitted with size 30, or smaller, mesh screens.

-- Locate sources of trash and organic matter on the property and place them in sealed trash bags, tightly fitting containers, or dumpsters.
+- Locate sources of trash and organic matter and place them in sealed trash bags, tightly fitting containers, or dumpsters.
 Rodents, cockroaches, and filth flies take advantage of these resources and flourish in their presence.
 If there are animal carcasses or other areas that can’t safely be dealt with, make a note of their location and share the information with your pest management provider so treatment efforts can be most effective.

 - High humidity is a significant factor in allowing pests to thrive indoors.
 When possible, use dehumidifiers to reduce moisture.